cosmicc/LEDSmartClock/README.md

 *The current firmware version running on the clock is displayed on the web interface's info page.*

-> WARNING: If you are upgrading to a new major version ie v1.0.0 to v2.0.0
-> (The first number of the new version is different), the clock configuration will be lost
-> and you will have to reconfigure the clock settings.
-This does not happen if upgrading to a minor or patch version (the first number of the new version is the same)
+> WARNING: Some new major and minor versions may require you to reconfigure the settings on your clock.
+This will be fairly infrequent (only if new configuration settings are added in release) and will be clearly announced if the upgrade will casue the settings will be reset.

 ## Status Indicators